RiteshTiwari-2003/Node-JS/Readme.md

 like in mongo with node js for database i use mongo db mongo db is a unstructured database in which i use no sql data in which no any schema rule and regulation present.

+### query string
+query string is used to pass the data from a client to the server by encoding data in the url they can be thought of as key/value pair that are encoded in url